Geek202/fst-bot/README.md

 OR

-Set a system environment variable with your discord token and run:
+Set a system environment variable named `FST_DISCORD_TOKEN` with your discord token and run:

 `java -jar fst-bot-version-shadow.jar`